 Currently, the service has a notice period of 10 working days in advance of when you need to make the scan available to your students.

 How can I make a request?

-- Find out how to create a list and request a scan
+- Find out how to create a list and request a scan in our help pages.

 - If you don't yet have a list set up and wish scans to be made quickly, contact your Academic Engagement Librarians - the library can assist you with both.